xiaoxiae/videos/21-photogrammetry/SCRIPT.md

 We can then use those in dense reconstruction to generate a much larger number of features and from those a textured model.

-Every photogrammetry software does more-or-less exactly this but uses slightly different techniques and algorithms.
+Every photogrammetry software does more-or-less exactly this but with slightly different techniques and algorithms.
-For the sake of this video, I will cover the most common techniques and share additional resources in the description for those interested.
+So for the sake of this video, I will cover the most common techniques and share additional resources in the description for those interested.

 Okay, let's start with sparse reconstruction.